Every road to an Arkansas state park is a scenic route.

 In the Ozark National Forest, climb the winding Mount Magazine Scenic Byway that traverses 2,753-foot Mount Magazine, Arkansas’s highest mountain, and enjoy Mount Magazine State Park and its breathtaking views.
 The magnificent Lodge at Mount Magazine, the park’s resort mountain lodge, stretches along the south bluff.
 Large windows in the lodge’s Skycrest Restaurant frame the view of the Petit Jean River Valley and distant Blue Mountain Lake below.
-All 60 guest rooms, many with a balcony, and the park’s 13 cabins with covered decks and outdoor hot tubs share the same bluff and its sweeping views.
+All 60 guest rooms, many with a balcony, and the park’s 13 choice cabins with covered decks and outdoor hot tubs share the same bluff and its sweeping views.

 Boston Mountains Scenic Loop

-The Boston Mountains Scenic Loop in northwest Arkansas consists of two state scenic byways—U.S. 71 and I-540.
+The Boston Mountains Scenic Loop in northwest Arkansas consists of two state scenic byways that offer superb cruising—U.S. 71 and I-540.
 Take in the spectacular views here in the highest portion of the Ozarks.
 Nestled in lush, picturesque valleys are Devil’s Den State Park and Lake Fort Smith State Park.
 In Lee Creek Valley, Devil’s Den features campsites and CCC/Rustic-style park architecture including cabins built in the 1930s that mirror the valley’s rugged natural beauty.
 Lake Fort Smith State Park offers all new facilities including campsites, cabins, and group lodges with dining hall.
 The park offers access to the clear waters of Lake Fort Smith.

 Arkansas Scenic 7 Byway